View Requirements

 Dental Admissions Test (DAT)

-• DAT must be taken by October 15th of the year of application
+• DAT must be taken by December 1, 2024.

 • Official DAT scores must be received before application will be considered